Lestrimelitta limao: Workers

 Each L. limao worker wing usually contains five or six hamuli.
 Workers range from 5.5 to 6.25 millimeters in length, about two millimeters in width, and five to 5.5 millimeters in forewing length.

 Males

 The males are slightly smaller than workers, having smaller heads, wider eyes, shorter malar space, and a narrower facial quadrangle.
-The flagellum of the male is made of 12 joints, and is actually londer than that of the cospecific worker.
+The flagellum of the male is made of 12 joints, and is actually longer than that of the cospecific worker.
 While the queen and workers have six visible tergites, males have seven.
 Males range from 5.5 to six millimeters in length, about two millimeters in width, and 4.5 to five millimeters in forewing length.

 Nest architecture

 Lestrimelitta limao nests are primarily built elevated off the ground.
 The surface of the nests remained a thin soft layer, but during repair, an involucrum forms in which old architecture is built over using new structures.
 Workers use building material acquired from raids of nearby stingless bee nests.
 Numerous blind sac elongate protuberances of 1-1.5 cm in height and diameter are built all over the surface.
 There is high variability in these protuberances due to a lack of integration of individual activities of the workers during nest repair.

 Within the nest, there is usually large entrance tube that can extend up to 35 cm.
 This entrance tube contains stalactite-like protuberances on the underside of the nest.
 Researcher observed the constant smoothness and roundness of the interior of the flight tube.
 This main entrance is sealed using a waxy resin substance to prevent intruders from entering at night.
 Depending on the weather, guard bees will situate themselves in the inner margins of the nest entrance, or directly outside of it.

 The presence of an entrance tube is common in stingless bee nests and can be found in many species, such as tetragonisca angustula, to help protect the nest.